Tyler Hetu: There's no quarterback controversy in New England, at least not yet

 The rookie said the support system around him has helped him gain comfort on the field, leading to his second win as a starter.

-While Zappe is certainly playing well, it's important to remember the teams he has played against.
-The Detroit Lions are third in passing yards and rushing yards allowed, the worst red zone defense in the league and have allowed the most points in the NFL — even with a Week 6 bye.
-The Browns aren't much better, and are one of (if not, the) worst rushing defense with a bottom third passing defense in the league.
-If there's two teams to make your first NFL starts against, they're probably the ones most people would want a rookie to start against, so the success he's had needs to be taken with who he's been up against.
+While Zappe is certainly playing well, it’s important to remember the teams he has played against.
+The Detroit Lions are third in passing yards and rushing yards allowed, boast the worst red-zone defense in the league and have allowed the most points in the NFL — even with a Week 6 bye.
+The Browns aren’t much better, and are one of, if not the worst rushing defense, with a bottom-third passing defense in the league.
+If there are two teams to make your first NFL starts against, they’re probably the ones most people would want a rookie to start against, so the success he’s had needs to be taken with who he’s been up against.

 I’ll revisit that thought in three weeks when I become the guy calling for Mac to be benched.